jdanyy/Sokoban/README.md

 # Running the application

-- In `src` folder there is an `ApplicationRunner` class which contains the main class where we can lunch the application
+- In `src` folder there is an `ApplicationRunner` class which contains the main class where we can launch the application